Explore our Services

 Populations Served

-Trauma-Informed, person-centered care approach is the main focus at Mindfully Anchored in Pittsburgh, PA to support a diverse range of clients.
+A trauma-Informed, person-centered care approach is the main focus at Mindfully Anchored in Pittsburgh, PA to support a diverse range of clients.
 Our clinicians have specific training and experience supporting the following populations.

 • People healing from trauma